-Under the new program, the NSW Government will commit to the purchase of off-the-plan dwellings in eligible residential developments to help developers secure lenders’ approval and commence construction sooner.
+Under the new program, the NSW Government will commit to purchasing off-the-plan dwellings in eligible residential developments to help developers secure finance lenders’ approval and commence construction sooner.

-There is a growing number of residential projects that have development approval but are unable to proceed to construction due to a shortfall in the pre-sales required to satisfy lenders' pre-condition to commence funding.
+A growing number of residential projects with development approval are unable to proceed to construction due to a shortfall in the pre-sales required to satisfy lenders' pre-conditions for funding.

-The NSW Government is utilising its strong credit standing to provide financial institutions with the confidence they need to start lending and get residential projects underway.
+The NSW Government’s strong credit standing will provide financial institutions with the confidence they need to lend and get residential projects underway.

-The program could fast-track the delivery of up to 5,000 new homes over the next 5 years, support the creation of thousands of direct and indirect jobs, and help to attract talent and develop skills needed for the ongoing success of the residential construction sector in NSW.
+The program aims to fast-track the delivery of thousands of new homes over the next 5 years, support the creation of thousands of direct and indirect jobs, and help attract talent and develop skills for the ongoing success of the residential construction sector in NSW.

 How it will work

-To satisfy the lender(s) pre-sale requirements, the NSW Government will commit to the purchase of up to 50% of the dwellings in qualifying residential projects.
+To satisfy the lender(s) pre-sale requirements, the NSW Government will commit to the purchase of up to 50 per cent of dwellings in qualifying residential projects.

 Subject to approvals, the NSW Government may commit to the purchase of:

-- individual dwellings with a market value of up $2 million, and
+- individual dwellings with a market value of up to $2 million

-- dwellings with an aggregate value of between $5–$50 million, or up to 50% of the number dwellings in a single residential project.
+- dwellings with an aggregate value of between $5 - $50 million, capped at a maximum of 50% of the number of dwellings in a single residential project.

 The Pre-sale Finance Guarantee application process will follow a typical construction finance application and credit assessment process, indicatively as follows:

-- Planning and development approval of the project must be held and construction must be capable of commencement within 6-months of approval.
+- Planning and development approval must be held and construction must be capable of commencement within 6 months of approval.

-- If the developer’s lender(s) requires pre-sales in order for the developer to draw down on construction funding, the developer can apply for NSW Government support under the Pre-sale Finance Guarantee program.
+- If the developer’s lender(s) requires pre-sales for the developer to draw down on construction funding, the developer can apply for NSW Government support under the Pre-sale Finance Guarantee program.

-- The NSW Government will undertake an assessment of the merits of the project and the capacity, capability and credibility of the developer and their delivery team.
+- The NSW Government will assess the merits of the project and the capacity, capability and credibility of the developer and their delivery team.

-- If indicatively approved, the NSW Government will negotiate the commitment terms with the developer, arguably the most important being which dwellings in the project will be acquired, and the pre-agreed price (discount to valuation) at which the NSW Government will purchase the dwellings.
+- If indicatively approved, the NSW Government will negotiate commitment terms with the developer, including which dwellings in the project will be acquired, and the pre-agreed price (discount to valuation) at which the NSW Government will purchase the dwellings.

 Developers applying for Pre-sale Finance Guarantee support will be required to pay: